 We consider a cylindrical geometry with open (periodic) boundary conditions along the $x$ ($y$) direction for four- and eight-leg cylinders.
 The length (width) of the lattice is denoted as $L_x$ ($L_y$), giving the total site number $N = L_x \times L_y$.
 The doping ratio $\delta$ is defined as $\delta = N_h / N$ ($N_h$ is the number of doped holes).
 We solve the ground state of the system by DMRG~\cite{dmrg_white_1992,dmrg_white_1993,dmrg_ulrich_2005,dmrg_ulrich_2011} calculations with $U(1)_{\mathrm{charge}} \times U(1)_{\mathrm{spin}}$ symmetries implemented, and keep the maximum bond dimensions up to $D=10000$ for $L_x \le 36$ and $D=48000$ for $L_x \le 80$ on four-leg systems.
 Besides, we perform calculations with $SU(2)_{\mathrm{spin}}$ symmetry implemented, and keep the maximum bond dimensions up to $D=20000$ symmetric multiplets (equivalent to $\sim72000$ $U(1)$ states) for $L_x = 12-24$ on eight-leg systems.
 All calculations ensure accurate results with the typical truncation error $\epsilon \sim{10}^{-6}$.

 {\it Phase diagram.---} We summarize the phases of the four-leg system in Fig.~\ref{Phase_Diagram}(a).
 At $t'=0$, we identify three phases with increased doping levels.
 In the PDW+AFM phase at lower doping, the doped holes form tightly bound pairs that condense into a PDW state with $(\pi,\pi)$ spatial modulation on top of an AFM spin background~\cite{Zhang_2024}.
-In the SF+$xy$-ferromagnetic (FM) phase at larger doping ratios, the doped holes condense at the momentum $(0,0)$ with an in-plane $xy$-FM order~\cite{SM,Zhang_2024,Timothy_2024}.
-We find that these two phases are bridged by an intermediate phase denoted by SF*+incommensurate magnetism (IM), in which the single holes are condensed at incommensurate momenta $(\pm k^*,0)$ and the Néel AFM order gives way to an IM order whose wave vector $2k^*$ is locked to the hole condensate.
+In the SF+$xy$-FM phase at larger doping ratios, the doped holes condense at the momentum $(0,0)$ with an in-plane $xy$-FM order~\cite{SM,Zhang_2024,Timothy_2024}.
+We find that these two phases are bridged by an intermediate phase denoted by SF*+IM, in which the single holes are condensed at incommensurate momenta $(\pm k^*,0)$ and the Néel AFM order gives way to an IM order whose wave vector $2k^*$ is locked to the hole condensate.